Bunnings Sausage Sizzle Fundraising BBQ

 Chez Leggatt we find it difficult to get ppl to help…but it is a good money maker….have to write asking at the end/beginning of each year

 Kate Holzapfel Bunnings Carseldine is excellent!!
 Staff are wonderful, all you have to do is bring your bread and sausages.
 Great profits too.

-Heather Barnes Bunnings at Munno Para are a regular spot for us.
-We normally get a few saturdays a year (this year they messed up the bookings but we’re on a last minute list).
+Heather Barnes Bunnings at Munno Para is a regular spot for us.
+We normally get a few Saturdays a year (this year they messed up the bookings but we’re on a last minute list).
 Usually pretty good fundraiser for us.
 If we do three a year then we generally don’t need to do much else fundraising.
 The administration can be a bit hit and miss at times though.